AstraZeneca/runnable/docs/concepts/executor.md

     1. Use argo workflows as the execution engine to run the pipeline.
     2. Run this docker image for every step of the pipeline.
 The docker image should have the same directory structure as the project directory.
-    3. Mount the volume from Kubernetes persistent volumes (magnus-volume) to /mnt directory.
+    3. Mount the volume from Kubernetes persistent volumes (runnable-volume) to /mnt directory.
     4. Resource constraints for the container runtime.
     5. Since every step runs in a container, the run log should be persisted.
 Here we are using the file-system as our run log store.